Only 900 Tickets Remain for Mud Hens & Walleye Games this Friday

 To purchase tickets to any of the games this weekend, fans may visit mudhens.com or toledowalleye.com.

-- Nate Knoepke Returned on Loan from Hartford - Kansas City Mavericks

-- Only 900 Tickets Remain for Mud Hens & Walleye Games this Friday - Toledo Walleye
+- Only 900 Tickets Remain for Mud Hens & Walleye Games this Friday - Toledo Mud Hens

+- Saints to Televise 25 Home Game on CW Network, All 150 Games Can be Heard on KFAN Plus, 96.7 FM - St. Paul Saints

+- Jumbo Shrimp Reach 3-Year Agreement with ESPN 690 to Continue as Club's Flagship Station - Jacksonville Jumbo Shrimp

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.